 Another conspicuous thing is that one doesn't receive a reaction at all when addressing this issue towards expert media like Popular Science (editor-in-chief Kevin Gray).
 If one publishes it in forums, one finds oneself immediately under attack by the White House's propaganda trolls.
 Yes: Not only does the Kremlin have a troll factory to influence public opinion.
 Anything else would have been surprising.

-Still I would like to have a complete, true and official explanation of what went on behind closed doors, that we one morning woke up to the disappearance of car kits offering galvanic antenna coupling.
+Still I really would like to know what went on behind closed doors, that we one morning woke up to the disappearance of car kits offering galvanic antenna coupling.
 How could it happen that companies like Ericsson or Nokia simply trashed their superior professional car kits?
 And it also is a striking fact that such car kits were never on sale in America - americans made a real hard transition from correctly mounted, non-retractable carphones (connected to an external antenna!) to wildly radiating handheld phones glued to the windshield.
 Why is no-one with a high-frequency education there protesting?
 Why is there not one journalist to investigate, then publish the whole story?
 I already wrote to many of these so-called 'investigative journalists', but their silence is deafening.
-See here.

 The next thing then would logically enough be to organise a kind of user pressure group in order to make the industry re-introduce professional car kits - the ones with a plug/socket connection to the external antenna.
 This is nothing where politicians should put their noses into, this is just between us, the users, and the industry.
 We don't want to see a professional communication system like GSM artificially dumbed down to some kind of 'CB radio 2.0', by having small yet essential accessories stealth-removed from the market.